 The Broad Church

 As you can see, the Anglican Tradition is really a tradition of traditions welcoming a broad spectrum of Christian experiences and expressions within one Anglican family.
 Anglicans have jokingly described their Church as being “Low and lazy, High and crazy, Broad and hazy.”
 Some Anglicans embrace this ability to welcome this “grey zone”, while others would be happier in an Anglican Church that had very clear doctrinal boundaries.
-Like most families this diversity can be an enriching experience, but at the same time it also can lead to lively discussions and hurtful divisions.
+Like most families, this diversity can be an enriching experience, but at the same time it also can lead to painful struggles and hurtful divisions.
 If Anglicanism is indeed an ongoing discussion or dialogue seeking the will of God, may we continue to be open to listening to each other with love and respect and to listening to the voice of God as he leads this unique family of faith.

 Permission is granted to use and replicate this or parts of this article with the following ascription;